Agile methodology definition

 Its emphasis on customer-centric improvements and reducing time to value makes it a popular methodology for teams focused on short-term development cycles.

 The Agile methodology can seem overwhelming at first.
 But above all else, Agile is a mindset, informed by a well-documented set of values, phases, and principles.

 It’s easy to get caught up in these technicalities and fine details of Agile.
 To understand what the agile methodology is, let’s take it one step at time, beginning with the Agile Manifesto.

 In 2001, 17 software developers — including Kent Beck, Ron Jeffries, Ken Schwaber, Martin Fowler, and Jeff Sutherland — formally wrote the Agile Manifesto.

-The Agile Manifesto outlines 12 principles for the Agile methodology:
+The Agile Manifesto outlines 12 principles for the Agile framework: